iivvaannxx/magento-order-management/README.md

 the assignment, without any modifications.

 > [!NOTE]
-> The original README with the assigment description can be found in
+> The original README with the assignment description can be found in
 > the [ASSIGNMENT.md](ASSIGNMENT.md) file.

 ## Solution

 To view the solution, please check out the following branches:

-### 1. `assigment` branch
+### 1. `assignment` branch

 > [!IMPORTANT]
 > This branch contains the core implementation that fulfills all the original
 > requirements.
-The code in this branch adheres to what was asked in the assigment.
+The code in this branch adheres to what was asked in the assignment.
 > [View this branch here](https://github.com/iivvaannxx/magento-order-management/tree/assignment).

 The following features were implemented: